-- 9.1 All employees will be provided with information about hazardous substances, including equipment or processes that involve hazardous substances, before performing non-routine tasks. - 9.2 Prior to commencing any non-routine work, Field Service Supervisor will discuss the following employees: - Potentially hazardous chemicals that may be encountered. - Safety measures to be followed. - Administrative, engineering, or personal protective equipment measures that have been taken, or are required, to reduce the hazards.
-This includes things such as, but not limited to; work rotation, forced ventilation, safety attendants, emergency procedures, respiratory protection, hazardous energy control procedures, or other necessary personal protective equipment. - 9.3 Every reasonable precaution shall be taken to do each job safely. - 9.4 Affected personnel will perform a hazard review prior to beginning each non-routine hazardous job assignment.
+- 9.1 All employees will be provided with information about hazardous substances, including equipment or processes that involve hazardous substances, before performing non-routine tasks. - 9.2 Prior to commencing any non-routine work, the Field Services Supervisor will discuss the following with employees: - Potentially hazardous chemicals that may be encountered. - Safety measures to be followed. - Administrative, engineering, or measures that have been taken, or are required, to reduce the hazards.
+This includes things such as, but not limited to; work rotation, forced ventilation, safety attendants, emergency procedures, respiratory protection, hazardous energy control procedures, or other necessary PPE. - 9.3 Every reasonable precaution shall be taken to do each job safely. - 9.4 Affected personnel will perform a hazard review prior to beginning each non-routine hazardous job assignment.